 If you are applying for or have already received a clinical research grant you must follow both NIH and NIDDK policies for clinical research.
 You can also review the wide range of NIDDK resources to help clinical researchers work more efficiently, lower costs, and improve effectiveness.

 The R21 mechanism provides support for exploratory, short-term clinical studies that investigate new ideas and novel approaches with less stringent requirements for preliminary data.
 Short-term studies should focus on research questions that are likely to have high clinical impact.
 Funding is provided through a series of disease-specific Funding Opportunity Announcements (FOAs).
 View open R21 FOAs from NIDDK.

-Proposed studies should be hypothesis-driven and focus on a disease relevant to the mission of NIDDK.
-Proposals are expected to improve understanding, diagnosis, prevention or treatment of the disease being studied.
-This policy applies to all clinical studies—interventional trials as well as observational studies—conducted at three or more centers.
-A study is considered to be "multi-center" if three or more sites are involved in the actual conduct of the study.
-A study will not be considered to involve multiple centers if participant recruitment occurs at three or more locations but all interventions and/or outcomes assessments are performed by a single study team.
+Three or more centers must be involved in the actual conduct of the study.
+A study will not be considered multi-center if participant recruitment occurs at three or more locations but all interventions or outcomes assessments are performed by a single study team.

 Investigator-initiated Ancillary Studies to Major Ongoing Clinical Studies

 Many of the large clinical studies funded by the NIDDK collect non- renewable biosamples, such as plasma and urine, and associated data for analysis and future study.
 Biosamples are stored in the NIDDK Central Repository.
 The X01 mechanism provides support for researchers who are interested in using these resources in their clinical studies.
 View PAR-14-301.